BitFinding/unblind-second-factor-snap/packages/snap/README.md

 ## ✨ Overview

 Semantic Second Factor Snap is a MetaMask Snap that acts as a semantic second factor for transaction and message signing.
-It provides out-of-band, human-readable digests of signing requests, sent to your Telegram or shown as a QR code, so you can verify what you’re about to sign—even if your browser or dApp is compromised.
+It provides out-of-band, human-readable digests of signing requests, sent to your Telegram or shown as a QR code, so you can verify what you're about to sign—even if your browser or dApp is compromised.

 ---